Modeling adaptive forward-looking behavior in epidemics on networks: The model

-We assume the utility function to be the sum of two terms $U_a$ and $U_H$: the first one depends only on social activity and the second one depends only on the health status ${H = \{S,I,R\}}$.
-We choose the state-dependent term $U_H$ of the utility function to correspond to a fixed penalty of magnitude $U_I$ for each time step in the infected state and to be ${U_H = 0}$ otherwise (${H \neq I}$):
+The state-dependent term $U^h_t$ of the utility function corresponds to a fixed penalty of magnitude $U^i$ for each time step (day) in the infected state and to be equal to zero otherwise: